NAVEX Global / Our Code of Conduct - Doing the Right Things Right

 Fairness & Equal Opportunity

 We believe that everyone should be treated with fairness, respect and dignity.
 As an equal employment opportunity employer, we comply with all applicable laws and regulations concerning nondiscriminatory employment practices.

 We are committed to providing reasonable accommodations for team members and job applicants with disabilities.

-- Base employment decisions on qualifications, demonstrated skills and achievements—without regard to age, race, gender, nationality, sexual orientation, gender identity or expression, physical ability, thinking style, veteran status or any other characteristic protected by applicable laws
+- Base employment decisions on qualifications, demonstrated skills and achievements—without regard to age, race, color, gender, religion, nationality, sexual orientation, gender identity or expression, mental or physical ability, thinking style, veteran status, genetic information or any other characteristic protected by applicable laws

 - Set the expectation with our business partners that we believe they should act in a way that is consistent with our sense of fair treatment and equal opportunity